What Claims Can I Make if My Child is Diagnosed With Cerebral Palsy?

 Gap: vague charting during key moments

-Notes may use short phrases that do not explain what was observed, what was reported to a physician, or why certain decisions were made.
-Experts often compare charting across team members (nurses, physicians, anesthesia, NICU) to rebuild the timeline.
+Notes may use short phrases that don’t explain what was observed, what was reported to a physician, or why certain decisions were made.
+Experts often compare charting across team members to rebuild the timeline.

 Gap: unclear timing of symptoms after birth

-When symptoms emerge over hours or days, the “when” can matter.
-A careful chronology using objective data (vitals, labs, neurologic exams, feeding tolerance, seizures) can clarify whether early warning signs existed.
+When symptoms emerge over hours or days, the “when” matters.
+A careful chronology using objective data (vital signs, labs, neurologic exams, feeding tolerance, seizures) can clarify whether early warning signs existed.

 Even when families have strong concerns, the defense will often argue that cerebral palsy can happen without negligence, or that the injury occurred before labor began.
-They may also argue that interventions would not have changed the outcome.
+They may also argue that interventions wouldn’t have changed the outcome.

-That is why the best evidence tends to be objective and time-stamped: monitoring strips, labs, resuscitation records, NICU notes, and imaging.
-The goal is not to “win an argument.”
-The goal is to reach the most medically supported explanation of what happened and whether earlier care would likely have mattered.
+That’s why the best evidence tends to be objective and time-stamped: monitoring strips, labs, resuscitation records, NICU notes, and imaging.
+The goal isn’t to “win an argument.”
+It’s to reach the most medically supported explanation of what happened and whether earlier care would likely have mattered.

-If you are in the early months after diagnosis—or if you are still searching for answers—these steps can help protect your child’s care and your ability to understand the full story:
+If you’re in the early months after diagnosis, or if you’re still searching for answers, these steps can help protect your child’s care and your ability to understand the full story:

 - Keep a simple timeline: pregnancy milestones, delivery details you remember, NICU course, first symptoms noticed, and therapy start dates.